-Covering an area of only 440 sq. km, the dual-island nation of Antigua and Barbuda are positioned in the Caribbean's Lesser Antilles and help to separate the Atlantic Ocean from the Caribbean Sea.
+Covering an area of only 440 sq. km, the dual-island nation of Antigua and Barbuda is positioned in the Caribbean's Lesser Antilles and acts as a natural border that helps separate the Atlantic Ocean from the Caribbean Sea.
+Since Antigua and Barbuda are both islands, they share no borders with other nations.
+That being said, the closest nation is St Kitts and Nevis.
+Antigua and Barbuda is also nearby to the British overseas territory of Montserrat, and the French overseas territory of Guadeloupe.

 Antigua and Barbuda are divided into 6 parishes and two dependencies.
 The 6 parishes are Saint George, Saint John, Saint Mary, Saint Paul, Saint Peter, and Saint Philip.
 The two dependencies are Barbuda and Redonda.